bongo227/Atomical/doc/doc_gen.md

 ```

 ## Evaluation
-In the analysis I stated that "simple algorithums like the greatest common devisor, bubble sort and fibbonanci sequence should be able to be made in Fur.
-Each of these algorithums are included as part of the integrations tests, which all pass, so I would say the final program meets the original requirements.
+In the analysis I stated that "simple algorithms like the greatest common divisor, bubble sort and Fibonacci sequence should be able to be made in Fur.
+Each of these algorithms are included as part of the integrations tests, which all pass, so I would say the final program meets the original requirements.

 ### Syntax objectives
 As my tests show all syntax objectives are successfully understood by the parser, including all definition, statements and expressions.

 ### Memory management objectives
-Since their is no runtime at all, the is no managed memory, thus the memory management objective has been met
+Since their is no run time at all, the is no managed memory, thus the memory management objective has been met

 ### Command line interface objectives
-All flags were used during development to debug the compiler, so all flags exsist and the objectives have been met.
+All flags were used during development to debug the compiler, so all flags exist and the objectives have been met.

 ### Feedback
 > This project is most impressive.
 His extensive tests show the whole system has met the original objectives, and that the compiler is capable of some basic algorithms.
-The improvments for this kind of project are endless including:
+The improvements for this kind of project are endless including:
 > * Standard library
 > * More syntax
 > * Module system